erickoch3/udacity-cloud-devops-capstone/README.md

     - Run simple unit tests
 * Scan
     - Analyze for security risks.
-* Deploy Infrastructure
+* Stage Infrastructure
     - Push Container: Upload Docker image to image repository.
-    - Deploy Cluster: Use CloudFormation to deploy Kubernetes cluster and nodegroups.
     - Deploy Container: Use CloudFormation to deploy a new container in a Kubernetes cluster.
 * Smoke Test
-    - Use Locust to test the container in the Kubernetes cluster.
+    - Use a secondary testing load balancer to publically check access to the staged deployment.
-* Cloudfront Update
+* Deploy (Load Balancer Update)
-    - If it passes, update Cloudfront to point to the new container.
+    - If it passes, update the load balancer to point to the new container.
+* Cleanup
+    - After updating the load balancer, remove the old deployment.

 2. Full Scope

 The above enables us to continuously roll out updates to our app.
 However, to really take advantage of the possibilities of our app, we would set up a daily Lambda service (on a timer) that scrapes specified sites and updates a database maintained via RDS.
 The docker containers would read the database from RDS and use that database to output clusters.

 ### Overarching Diagram